 Because we aren’t locked into the powerlifting lifts, we have the option of starting with lifts that make bulking up much, much easier for beginners.
 In fact, I’d already gained 40 pounds by the time I tested our Bony to Beastly Bulking Program.
 Going back to these beginner variations spurred on a new wave of growth.
 That’s how I wound up gaining 55 pounds overall.

 These variations can seem simple, but their simplicity means that your muscles need to work damn hard to move the weight.
 For example, you won’t find a harder full-body lift than the goblet squat.
 You’ll often see grizzled lifters challenge themselves to see how many reps they can goblet squat with the heaviest dumbbell (often 120 pounds).

 However, we aren’t locked into doing a minimalist program, either.
-Narrowing in on just a few specific lifts will cause your muscles to develop specifically to those lifts.
+Narrowing in on just a few specific lifts will cause our muscles to develop specifically to those lifts.
 Instead of becoming bigger and stronger in general, they become bigger and stronger in a more specialized way.
-This leads to muscles that aren’t as well-developed or versatile.
+This isn’t really a problem, per se—strong muscles are strong muscles—but it can make us more specialized instead of more versatile.